JN-Hernandez/personal-website/README.md

 ---

 ## Setup
+- Details regarding setup will go here.
-Details regarding setup will go here.
+- Details regarding setup will go here.

 ---

 ## Usage
+- Details regarding how to deploy will go here.
-Details regarding how to deploy will go here.
+- Details regarding how to deploy will go here.

 ---